Commentary

 English language learners (ELLs) continue to outpace the non-ELL population in K12 school enrollment, with the largest increases observed in regions with traditionally low numbers of ELLs.
 These ELL enrollment increases collide with a long-standing shortage of bilingual and ESL teachers nationwide, and particularly in regions where ELL enrollment is high.
 As budgetary constraints impact school support for professional development, ELLs are routinely placed in mainstream classrooms, full-time or for the majority of their school day, with teachers who have little or no ELL preparation.
 Nearly 50% of all ELLs receive minimal (fewer than 10 hours) or no special services, particularly in those states with limited teacher certification regarding this population.

-The study raises the issue of whether specialists are needed for this population.
+This study raises the issue of whether specialists are needed for this population.
 Specialist (as opposed to mainstream teachers exposed to some minimal elements of instruction related to ELLs) seem to be most effective in developing pedagogical language knowledge and skills that allow them to support ELLs’ language and literacy development, and access to high-quality, age-appropriate content.

 Key Parameters for Effective Preparation for Teachers of ELLs: The case for Specialists

-Our own review of research as well as that by others supports the development of specialists.
+Our own review of research as well as that by others like Ester J. De Jong supports the development of specialists.
 Teaching ELLs is more than a toolkit of language teaching techniques.
 Instead, teachers need to be advocates for their ELLs by drawing on their linguistic and cultural resources during language, literacy, and content instruction.
 An additive bilingual perspective and bilingual practices are central for ELL achievement, even for teachers who are not bilingual.
 ELLs’ knowledge and experiences are encoded in their native language practices and language and identity are closely related.
 Credential programs and professional development must therefore foster:

 • A foundational understanding of the role that ELLs’ linguistic and cultural resources play in content learning;